 Celtic Astrology welcomes you to my new horoscope site.
 My name is Angharad Reese, born in West Wales and trained over many years in the disciplines of Ogham horoscope forecasting.
 I am fairly well known in my part of the country and have maintained a professional career of, I venture, a reasonable success due to my personal client base.
 More recently I have been keen to expand the profile of this astrological form by bringing its intrigue and insight to the internet.
 I have myself drawn many times on the insights provided by my forecasting and analysis, several times at very dark points in my life.
 My wish now is to open your eyes to this form of astrological and horoscope interpretation.

-Welsh Celtic Astrology practice is an astrological method practiced by ancient Welsh druids and based on Celtic tree signs.
+Welsh Celtic Astrology practice is an astrological method practised by ancient Welsh druids and based on Celtic tree signs.
 As described in old Welsh manuscripts, it’s based on the Welsh/Irish Symbol system but NOT on other traditional systems like the Western, Vedic or Chinese astrology.
 Welsh druid astrological history has itself drawn on Irish roots as a basis for its form and structure and this has lead to the unique Celt Zodiac used in this type of forecasting.
 The druids were ancient priests who occupied a large area of Western Europe, Ireland, and Britain until they were displaced by an invading Roman regime and, later, by the arrival of Christianity.